 Hungary also subjects certain sales of goods and services to VAT, with a limited list of exempt activities.

 The corporate income tax law provides tax benefits for donors.
-Hungary and the United States have entered into a double taxation treaty.
+The United States unilaterally terminated its double taxation treaty with Hungary in early 2023.

 II.
 Applicable Laws